DeVikingMark/miden-base/docs/src/protocol_library.md

 ## Contexts

+Here and in other places we use the notion of _active account_: it is the account which is currently being accessed.

 The Miden VM contexts from which procedures can be called are:

 - **Account**: Can only be called from native or foreign accounts.
-  - **Native**: Can only be called when the current account is the native account.
+  - **Native**: Can only be called when the active account is the native account.
   - **Auth**: Can only be called from the authentication procedure.
 Since it is called on the native account, it implies **Native** and **Account**.
-  - **Faucet**: Can only be called when the current account is a faucet.
+  - **Faucet**: Can only be called when the active account is a faucet.
 - **Note**: Can only be called from a note script.
 - **Any**: Can be called from any context.

 If a procedure has multiple context requirements they are combined using `&`.
-For instance, "Native & Account" means the procedure can only be called when the current account is the native one _and_ only from the account context.
+For instance, "Native & Account" means the procedure can only be called when the active account is the native one _and_ only from the account context.

 ## Implementation